sakaiproject/sakai/samigo/docs/README.import_export.txt

 Respondus questions have some non-Sakai-style QTI formatting issues.

 7. Images.
+  a.
+Make sure that you observe all copyright and intellectual property restrictions when importing and exporting images.
+  b.
 In general, when authoring questions, you should not include images that may not be available (e.g transient, password protected, or https) when a test is modified later on, or when it is taken.
+  c.
 Specifically, you should not expect images to be visible on an imported assessment just because it was visible in the originally exported assessment unless you have access to the url of the original image from a new client on the new server.
-Make sure that you observe all copyright and intellectual property restrictions when importing and exporting images.